Structural Relaxation of Materials with Spin-Orbit Coupling: Analytical Forces in Spin-Current DFT: Introduction

 \section{Introduction}

-The Hohenberg-Kohn density functional theory (DFT), being entirely formulated in terms of functionals $F \left[ n \right]$ of the electron density (particle density) $n=\Psi^\dagger \Psi$, is for a (non-relativistic) fermionic system embedded in some external field which may be described by a scalar-multiplicative potential (i.e. a Coulomb field).\cite{hohenberg1964inhomogeneous} The theory may be extended to external fields that are not scalar-multiplicative, a consequence being that the formulation, then, involves a larger set of auxiliary density variables.
-For instance, extension to a Zeeman field, leads to functionals $F \left[ n,\mathbf{m} \right]$ of both the electron density and spin-magnetization $\mathbf{m}=\Psi^\dagger \boldsymbol{\sigma} \Psi$ (i.e. the so-called spin-DFT, SDFT, of von Barth and Hedin).\cite{von1972local} $\boldsymbol{\sigma}$ is the vector of Pauli matrices $\boldsymbol{\sigma}^x, \boldsymbol{\sigma}^y$ and $\boldsymbol{\sigma}^z$.
-Further extension to an external magnetic field leads to the current-spin DFT of Vignale and Rasolt,\cite{vignale1987density,vignale1988current} involving functionals $F \left[ n,\mathbf{m},\mathbf{j} \right]$ of also the particle-current density $\mathbf{j}= \frac{1}{2i} \Psi^\dagger \left( \boldsymbol{\nabla} - \boldsymbol{\nabla}^\dagger \right) \Psi$.
+The Hohenberg-Kohn density functional theory (DFT), being entirely formulated in terms of functionals $F \left[ n \right]$ of the electron density (particle density) $n=\Psi^\dagger \Psi$, is meant for a (non-relativistic) fermionic system embedded in some external field which may be described by a scalar-multiplicative potential (i.e. a Coulomb field).\cite{hohenberg1964inhomogeneous} The theory may be extended to external fields that are not scalar-multiplicative, a consequence being that the formulation, then, involves a larger set of auxiliary density variables.
+For instance, extension to a Zeeman field leads to functionals $F \left[ n,\mathbf{m} \right]$ of both the electron density and spin-magnetization $\mathbf{m}=\Psi^\dagger \boldsymbol{\sigma} \Psi$, where $\boldsymbol{\sigma}$ is the vector of Pauli matrices $\boldsymbol{\sigma}^x, \boldsymbol{\sigma}^y$ and $\boldsymbol{\sigma}^z$: i.e. the so-called spin-DFT (SDFT) of von Barth and Hedin.\cite{von1972local} Further extension to an external magnetic field leads to the current-spin DFT of Vignale and Rasolt,\cite{vignale1987density,vignale1988current} involving functionals $F \left[ n,\mathbf{m},\mathbf{j} \right]$ of also the particle-current density $\mathbf{j}= \frac{1}{2i} \Psi^\dagger \left( \boldsymbol{\nabla} - \boldsymbol{\nabla}^\dagger \right) \Psi$.
 The appearance of $\mathbf{m}$ and $\mathbf{j}$ in the formulation is thus associated to time-reversal symmetry breaking (TRSB) due to the magnetic field.
 In (open-shell) systems that intrinsically break TRS, use of SDFT has become routine.